Ervebo (rVSV-ZEBOV) Ebola Vaccine Description

 May 6, 2020 - The Lancet: Pregnancy and breastfeeding in the context of Ebola: a systematic review.

 July 10, 2019 - The DRC’s Minister of Health decided that ‘due to the lack of sufficient scientific evidence on the efficacy and safety of other Ebola vaccine candidates, as well as the risk of confusion among the population, it was decided that no additional clinical vaccine trials will be allowed throughout the country.’
-Which means, Merck's V920 will be the only Ebola Vaccine available in the DRC.
+This means Merck's V920 will be the only Ebola Vaccine available in the DRC.

-Ervebo Vaccine Clinical Trails
+Ervebo Vaccine Clinical Trials